-When examined more closely, the travel and transportation industries reveal themselves as complex webs of operations which have at their foundation the collaboration between multiple companies that strive to provide the best services and governmental agencies which validate identities when necessary.
+When examined more closely, the travel and transportation industries reveal themselves as complex webs of operations that have at their foundation the collaboration between multiple companies that strive to provide the best services and governmental agencies which validate identities when necessary.

 Travel and transportation